“However beautiful the strategy, you should occasionally look at the results.”

 Without in-depth research at one’s side, an investor is apt to respond like a deer in the headlights.
 The overwhelming majority of “active” managers own 60, 70, or more stocks.
 It is extremely difficult for a portfolio manager with that many investments to have deep, company-specific knowledge that provides the conviction to hold ground or buy more.
 That’s why we invest in 15 to 25 individual companies at a time; it offers adequate diversification, allows a meaningful return contribution from each position, and doesn’t dilute the research effort across too many names.

-Just one year later to the day, WESCO is now trading for over $70 per share (the per-share value we targeted for the stock in our commentary last year) and FMC is trading for over $60.
+Just one year later to the day, our poorly-timed new commitments have doubled.
 We bought more of each early last year and were handsomely rewarded for our research and conviction.

 But conviction also helps you know when you’re wrong and can prevent a mistake from morphing into a blunder.
-Take our position in the Gap, another company we discussed in last year’s January commentary.
+Take our position in a clothing retailer, a company we discussed in last year’s January client letter.

 We purchased the company’s stock because we saw a general weakness in retail that we expected to abate.
-We liked the Gap in particular for its plan to restructure the store base and revisit the style and fit of its brands.
-We initiated a position at $31 per share and ultimately sold the stock in 2016 for a 10% loss.
+We liked this company in particular for its plan to restructure the store base and revisit the style and fit of its brands.
+We ultimately sold the stock in 2016 for a 10% loss.

 We count this loss as a small victory.
-At one point in 2016, Gap traded for $17 per share, down 47% from our purchase price.
+At one point in 2016, the company was down 47% from our purchase price.
 The position was a discussion point at client meetings for obvious reasons.
-Our thesis and expectation for a turnaround in retail, coupled with Gap-specific improvements, was not playing out per our expectation.
-But we knew the business well enough to know that while we were wrong to expect a quick turnaround for retail and the Gap, $17 per-share did not reflect a fair price for the company’s stock.
-We waited patiently, collected $0.92 per-share in dividends, and sold Gap stock months later when it rose to $27.
-A 10% loss admits mistake; selling at $17 per share would have been a blunder.
+Our thesis and expectation for a turnaround in retail, coupled with company-specific improvements, was not playing out per our expectation.
+But we knew the business well enough to know that while we were wrong to expect a quick turnaround for retail and the company, we knew the price down nearly 50% did not reflect a fair price for the company’s stock.
+We waited patiently, collected dividends, and sold the stock months later after it recover to a fair price.
+A 10% loss admits mistake; selling down 47% would have been a blunder.

 The above highlights our value-oriented, long-term focused, research-intensive, business-owner type investment approach.